 Writing your first CV after graduating can be tricky, especially if you’re looking for your first professional position.
 With some subtle differences in format, length and style, any opportunity to get the upper hand, including viewing graduate CV examples, can help you stand out from the crowd.

 To help you increase your chances of success, we’ve spoken with the experts to put together our CV template for graduates:

 Just here for the template?
 Click the link below:

-Always tailor this to the role in question.
-Generic introductions will not endear you to the recruiter, and are a waste of valuable space.
+Always tailor this to the role in question, and avoid generic introductions.
+It might feel like a way to make you stand out, but anything unrelated to the role is a waste of valuable space.

 Education should generally be the focus of a Graduate CV.
 Write in reverse-chronological order, with the most recent events coming at the top.

 Include your degree classification, A level/IB results and any other higher education diplomas.
 In direct terms, particular course modules you’ve undertaken may be relevant to a role or scheme you’re applying for and should be used to demonstrate your wider knowledge of the subject.

 When it comes to GCSEs, stating the number and general grades is fine, although most employers will ask for specific grades when it comes to Maths and English.

 Hobbies & Interests

 A Hobbies and Interests section is optional.
 If they’re particularly individual, or actually back up your motives for applying for this role, then they should be included.